ubinexus/sonic-utilities/doc/Command-Reference.md

   show processes cpu
   ```

-*NOTE that pipe option can be used using " | head -n" to display only the "n" number of lines*
+*TIP: Users can pipe the output to "head" to display only the "n" number of lines (e.g., `show processes cpu | head -n 10`)*

 - Example:
   ```